No. 47 Squadron RAF: C-130J (1999–2023)

-In August 2017 a Hercules C4 (C-130J-30), serial number ZH873 operated by the squadron, was seriously damaged in flight operations during Operation Shader.
-In response to an issue of "crew fatigue" over this incident, the RAF approved an uplift of trained aircrews for the C130J from 20 to 28.
+On 25 August 2017, Hercules C4 ZH873, operated by the squadron, was seriously damaged in flight operations during Operation Shader.
+In response to an issue of "crew fatigue" over this incident, the RAF approved an uplift of trained aircrews for the C-130J from 20 to 28.

-In March 2020, the squadron was awarded the right to emblazon a battle honour on its squadron standard, recognising its role in War in Afghanistan between 2001 and 2014.
+In March 2020, the squadron was awarded the right to emblazon a new battle honour on its squadron standard, recognising its role in War in Afghanistan between 2001 and 2014.